 Our ministry is supported by gifts from those who share our mission.
 A team of Jesuits works in collaboration with a Lakota deacon, several commissioned Lakota lay ministers, and numerous Lakota lay men and women who make the work of the Church possible.

 St. Francis Mission is the largest not-for-profit organization on the Rosebud Reservation that is not a governmental controlled or funded program.
-Currently it supports work in five parishes, Icimani Ya Waste Recovery Center, the White River Recovery Center, the CYO Religious Education Center in Rosebud, the Buechel Memorial Lakota Museum, a Dental Clinic and the Sapa Un Catholic Academy.
+Currently it supports work in five parishes, Icimani Ya Waste Recovery Center, the White River Recovery Center, the CYO Religious Education Center in Rosebud, the Buechel Memorial Lakota Museum, a Dental Clinic and the Sapa Un Jesuit Academy.
 All work is done in cooperation with Bishop Peter M. Muhich of the Diocese of Rapid City.

 In the 1840′s Father Pierre-Jean De Smet, SJ, at the invitation of the Flathead Indians in Idaho, traveled extensively in the northern plains.
 On his journeys he brought the Gospel to Lakota people but he did not settle among them.
 He had a reputation among plains Indians as a holy man and a man who could be trusted.